Arlen Birch: Early life

 Birch was born in 1996 in Wales.
 He attended Lakelands Academy in England.

 Youth career

 As a youth player, Birch joined the youth academy of English Premier League side Everton.
 He helped the club win the league.

 Senior club career

 Birch started his career with English side AFC Fylde.
 He helped the club win the 2019 FA Trophy.
 In 2019, he signed for English side AFC Telford United.
 In 2020, he signed for English side Chorley.
 He was described as a "key player in Chorley's brilliant FA Cup run".
 In 2021, he signed for English side AFC Telford United.

 International career

 Birch represented England internationally at youth level.
 He was first called up to the England national under-16 football team for a match against Spain.

 Style of play

 Birch mainly operates as a defender.
 He has operated as a left-back and right-back.

 Personal life

-Birch is the son of Alison Birch.
+Birch is the son of Alison Birch, Girlfriend Kim Schneider.